nickovchinnikov/sql-box/README.md

-# SQL Crash Course: Data Analysis with MySQL
+# SQL Crash Course: MySQL for Developers and Data Analyst

 ## 1. Introduction to databases